Last updated on 8 April 2021

-For less severe cases, getting sufficient rest, taking painkillers, and attending physiotherapy and rehabilitation programmes for a few weeks to minimise the risk of future injury may suffice.
+For less severe cases of herniated or slipped disc, getting sufficient rest, treatment by taking painkillers, and attending physiotherapy and rehabilitation programmes for a few weeks to minimise the risk of future injury may be sufficient for recovery.

 However, if there’s excruciating pain, loss of movement in the lower limbs, or incontinence, an urgent surgery may be recommended.

 “Surgery will solve the mechanical nerve compression caused by the slipped disc, and the pain will be relieved immediately,” says Dr Chua.
 “But physiotherapy after surgery is needed to rehabilitate the patient’s back muscles as they would usually be very tight and weak after suffering a prolonged period of back pain.”

 The probability of relapse after surgery is not high, but unfortunately, there is no guarantee your slipped disc won’t recur.

 “It depends on a few factors, such as whether there are fragments in the disc that may extrude again, or if another disc at another level may dislodge, causing another nerve compression,” says Dr Chua.

 If you suffer from recurring back pain, consult an orthopaedic specialist to learn more about your condition.